adam-dot-cohen/HyperSerializer/README.md

 ### Property Exclusion
 If you need to exclude a property from being serialized for reasons other then performance (unless nanoseconds actually matter to you), presently your only option is a DTO.
 If you would like this feature added feel free to contribute or log an issue.

-## HyperSerializerUnsafe<T>
+## HyperSerializerUnsafe\<T\>
-The HyperSerializer project contains an unsafe implementation of the serializer.
-It is intended for benchmarking purposes only and, in most cases, does not perform better than HyperSerializer<T>.
+The HyperSerializer project contains an unsafe implementation of the HyperSerializer<T>, named HyperSerializerUnsafe\<T\>.
+It is experimental intended for benchmarking purposes only and does not meaningfuly outperform HyperSerializer\<T\> in most scenarios, if at all.
 As such, it is not recommended for end user consumption.

 ## Feedback, Suggestions and Contributions
 Are all welcome!